hyper-neutrino/yuno/README.md

 ## stage 1 - tokenization

 These tokens can be matched greedily.
 Characters that are not in the codepage should be removed.
+If a line ends with `ᴋ`, it should continue to the next line, even in line comments.

 If the first character is `“`, begin reading a string literal.
 Any character other than `«»‘’“”` should be appended to the string literal.
 - if `“` is encountered, the literal now becomes a list of strings